 Sheelika Ravishankar formulates and executes strategies designed to make the TeamIndus GLXP mission one of the most inclusive space missions ever.
 TeamIndus is amongst last 5 teams in the Google Lunar XPRIZE competition.
 TeamIndus is building a privately funded Spacecraft to land on the Moon, a mission planned for December 2017.
 Designed to be inclusive and an open mission, TeamIndus is inviting everyone to join its #HarIndianKaMoonshot program.

-> Proven methods for giving, receiving, and socializing feedback
+> proven methods for soliciting and providing feedback

-> Org charts, relationship maps, personal user manuals – and more
+> relationship maps, personal user manuals – and more

 We will take a look at traditional design systems as devices of control, and how multicultural aesthetics are evidence of a zeitgeist shift which will affect our future.